projectara/greybus-spec/source/module_info.rst

 .. [#k] So shouldn't we just remove this one, if we don't have a use
         for it yet?

-.. [#l] suggest adding "but not internationalized"

-.. [#m] You mean it should be in English?
-I'm not sure what
-        "internationalized" means.

-.. [#n] Right, it's human readable, but it's only in one language
-        (presumably English)

-.. [#o] ditto here

 .. [#p] This will be CPort 0 if possible.
 If we can't reserve it for
         our exclusive use it will be CPort 1.